 THE WELLS BOOK ARTS CENTER TODAY

 Many people have worked together to further the book arts at Wells.
 Bruce Bennett served as director from 1993 to 2002, guiding it through its infancy and formative years into a flourishing reality.
 Terrence Chouinard became director in 2002, at the end of his term as second Victor Hammer Fellow, and served in that position until January 2008.
 Nancy Gil, long-time lecturer in French, served as assistant director from fall 2002 till January 2008, and as director from 2008 until her retirement in 2014.
 Richard Kegler served ably as director from 2014 until 2019.
-Former Victor Hammer Fellow Leah Mackin steered the Center through the challenging days of lockdown as Associate Director; we now seek the next Director to guide the Wells Book Arts Center and Wells College Press into its next phase as a center of excellence.
+Former Victor Hammer Fellow Leah Mackin steered the Center through the challenging days of the pandemic as Associate Director.
+Then, Mary Tasillo, a book artist with her Master of Fine Arts in Book Arts and Printmaking from The University of the Arts in Philadelphia, became the new Director, and Rebecca Gilbert became the Victor Hammer Fellow in 2023.

 With such abundant resources, dedicated faculty, friends, alums and students, the Book Arts Center is poised to grow and thrive.
 New courses are being developed, students across disciplines are declaring the minor, and Visual Arts majors are now able to concentrate in Book Arts.
 The Summer Institute has been bringing nationally and internationally renowned book artists to the Wells campus each summer since 2005.
 In the spirit of its founders, the Wells Book Arts Center continues to serve and educate the campus and community every day.